commercetools/commercetools-payone-integration/docs/Project-Lifecycle.md

 As a notable exception, testing PayPal payments requires developer sandbox accounts at PayPal (see [Paypal Sandbox Accounts](#paypal-sandbox-accounts)).

-:warning: Due to PayPal's complex and restrictive browser session handling and the parallel execution of tests (necessary due to PAYONE's notifications which take up to 7 minutes per transaction) a seperate account is required for each of the transaction types (see [Functional Tests configuration](#functional-tests)).
+**Warning**: Due to PayPal's complex and restrictive browser session handling and the parallel execution of tests (necessary due to PAYONE's notifications which take up to 7 minutes per transaction) a separate account is required for each of the transaction types (see [Functional Tests configuration](#functional-tests)).

 ### Development workflow